pramnora/bat/README.md

 dir > showdir.txt - sends to the file: [showdir.txt] the current directory listing of all files/folders

+dir | more - if the file output is long...this allows scrolling down one page at a time...;
+             with the message '-- more --' being written at the bottom of each page;
+             just keep on, repeatedly, hitting the [ENTER] key to see the next page until all pages are viewed.

 ### System related commands